Kipamojo/kipamojo.github.io/_posts/2018-11-05-Things-to-do-in-Brisbane-Our-4-days-itinerary.markdown

 #### Vapiano

 We discovered a [Vapiano restaurant][vapiano]{:target="_blank"} in Brisbane.
-We often go to Vapiano back home and really missed their pizza’s so of course we had to eat there that evening.
+We often go to Vapiano back home and really missed their pizzas so of course we had to eat there that evening.
 If you haven’t heard of Vapiano before, you have to check it out.
 It’s not anything fancy, but the food is good and not expensive which makes it perfect!

 {% include img-center.html path="/assets/img/brisbane-vapiano.jpg" alt="Vapiano in Brisbane" %}